Skip to main content

 The Role of Health Risk Assessments

 Health Risk Assessments (HRAs) are a common feature of wellness programs, and they are a primary area of focus for GINA compliance.
-An HRA that includes questions about is collecting genetic information.
+An HRA that includes questions about family medical history is collecting genetic information.
 To remain compliant, the program must be designed so that you are not required to answer these questions to receive an incentive.

 The EEOC has clarified that an employer can offer an inducement for completing an HRA that includes such questions, as long as the employer makes it clear that you do not have to answer the questions about genetic information to receive the reward.
 This has led to the common practice of including a disclaimer on HRAs, instructing employees not to provide genetic information and clarifying which questions are optional.